mm80843/T3.5/docs/Benef/PBN__Benef_266.md

 # __Supportive community environment__

-## Name of the Benefit

-Reduces stress levels and improves well-being

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in this measure would benefit from a positive and inclusive campus culture, leading to increased student enrollment and retention.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_278.md)